thebestwp/thebestwordpress/content/posts/updates.md

 summary: Installing updates automatically is better than not installing updates at all but lazy and reckless compared to every alternative approach.
 draft: false
 ---
-The first thing to consider when updating Wordpress is *what* you are installing.

-## Code
-Every Wordpress site is a collection of different software packages, at the very least:
-- core
-- plugins
-- theme
-- php
-- web server (usually apache httpd)
-- mysql (or mariadb)
-- operating system (linux or gtfo)

-Most Wordpress sites also have some custom code and possibly some additional frameworks like node.js or CSS pre-processors.
-Most servers are also in close proximity to many other websites/servers and a ton of network equipment, each of which can themselves become hostile to your website.

-So, there are a lot of things to update.

-## Why we update
-The reason for updating is covered by [Security](/posts/security).

 ## Automatic Updates
 Installing updates automatically is better than not installing updates at all but lazy and reckless compared to every alternative approach.